-The problem is the question needs quite a bit of unpacking to really understand the meaning.
-Twin flames are not the same as a traditional 2D relationship so while they can’t ‘fall out of love’ in the same sense it’s certainly possible for the twin flame journey to fail in this lifetime.
-Technically the answer is both yes and no so let’s break that down a bit.
+The problem is the question needs quite a bit of unpacking to understand the meaning.
+Twin flames are not the same as a traditional 2D relationship, so while they can’t ‘fall out of love’ in the same sense, it’s certainly possible for the twin flame journey to fail in this lifetime.
+Technically, the answer is both yes and no, so let’s break that down a bit.

 Can My Twin Flame Fall Out of Love With Me?

-If you’re here, I’m going to assume you’re at least somewhat familiar with the idea of a twin flame journey but it’s important to remember this is a connection that spans over multiple different lifetimes.
-So the journey is never going to follow the same norms as a traditional journey.
+If you’re here, I’m going to assume you’re at least somewhat familiar with the idea of a twin flame journey, but it’s important to remember this is a connection that spans multiple lifetimes.
+So, the journey will never follow the same norms as a traditional journey.
 Your twin is never going to be able to entirely break off that connection because you’re two parts of the same soul.